 Must-Visit Winter Châteaux:

-‣ Chambord: The largest Loire château shows its architectural complexity best in winter light
+‣ Chambord: The largest Loire château shows its architectural complexity best in winter light (the Christmas decorations did not impress me though)

 ‣ Chenonceau: The gallery over the river creates stunning winter reflections